petec029/BotWorks/README.md

 # BotWorks
-Build a bot in Node.js
+Build a bot in Node.js on Microsoft Bot Framework